American Red Cross Club

 Historian - Chelsea Turek

-Media Officer - Katie Umland
+Media Officer - KT Umland

 Description: PSEA is for potential teachers and is affiliated with the Nebraska State Education Association and the National Education Association.
 Its activities are devoted to the improvement of education and pre-professional development opportunities and experiences.